qxcodeed/arcade/base/banco/Readme.md

-# L3 - @banco - Gerenciando a fila
+# Gerenciando a fila do banco

 ![_](cover.jpg)